Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started.md

 {.is-warning}
 ### 1. Invite the Bot to Your Server

-[Invite the bot to your Discord server](https://discord.com/api/oauth2/authorize?client\_id=1060274480930361424\&permissions=9395244032\&scope=bot%20applications.commands).
+[Invite the bot to your Discord server](https://sonoranbot.com/invite).
 You must have the "Manage Server" permission to add bots; plus any permissions the bot requires to function.
+You will also be joined to our support server (Sonoran Software Systems) automatically.

 ### 2. Run the Setup Command